kohler/peteramati/doc/psetsjson.md

 This setting says:

-* Files named `README.txt` will be displayed in full (not as a diff), before other files (files by default have position 0).
+* Files named `README.txt` will be displayed in full (not as a diff), before other files (files by default have order 0).

 * Files named `.gitignore` and `check.pl` are collapsed.
 This means that diffs in these files will not be displayed by default.